Jeshikha/password-generator/README.md

 * Generating a password when the "Generate Password" button is clicked.
 * Prompting the user for password criteria:
-  - Length of password: At least 8 characters but no more than 128.
+  - Length of password: At least 8 characters but no more than 128 - if not wrong input message is popped out.
   - Character types: Lowercase, Uppercase, Numeric, Special characters.
-- Validate each input and ensure at least one character type is selected.
+* Validating each input and ensure at least one character type is selected - if not wr.
-- Display the generated password either in an alert or on the page.
+* Displaying the generated password either in an alert or on the page.
+*

 ## Success Message Enhancement